 - 1/2 red bell pepper or roasted red bell pepper, diced

 - freshly ground pepper

-- 1 teaspoon tomato paste
+- 1 tablespoon tomato paste

 - 3 cups vegetable broth or chicken stock

-- 2 cups cherry tomatoes, halved
+- 1 pint, about 2 cups, cherry tomatoes, halved

 - 1 teaspoon red wine vinegar or lemon juice

 - 2 tablespoons chopped flat-leaf parsley thinly sliced green onion

 - 1 crushed clove of garlic (listed above)